brettimus/dva/docs/API.md

 });
 ```

-Recommend using seperate file to config router.
-Then we can do hmr with [babel-plugin-dva-hmr](https://github.com/dvajs/babel-plugin-dva-hmr). e.g.
+It is recommended to use a seperate file to configure the router.
+Then, it is possible to do hmr with [babel-plugin-dva-hmr](https://github.com/dvajs/babel-plugin-dva-hmr).
+E.g.,

 ```js
 app.router(require('./router'));
 ```

-Besides, if don't need router, like multiple-page application, react-native, we can pass in a function which return JSX Element. e.g.
+If the app doesn't require a router, like a react-native or multiple-page application, we can pass in a function that simply returns the root JSX Element.
+E.g.,

 ```js
 app.router(() => <App />);